gsbrodal/gsbrodal.github.io/ipsa/workload.md

 | **Total**                             |               | **250** |

-According to the [ECTS system](https://ufm.dk/uddannelse/anerkendelse-og-dokumentation/dokumentation/ects), a 10 course corresponds to an expected total student workload of 250-300 hours.
+According to the [ECTS system](https://ufm.dk/uddannelse/anerkendelse-og-dokumentation/dokumentation/ects), a 10 ECTS course corresponds to an expected total student workload of 250-300 hours.